superfeedr/documentation/subscribers.md

 ### Other Resources

 When you are subscribing to any other type of HTML resource, Superfeedr will compute a signature from the bytes included in the document.
 If the signature has changed when we next fetch the resource, you will receive the whole document again.
 Note that timestamps, changes in tracking codes and so on can create false positives here.

 ### Redirects

 When fetching resources, Superfeedr will follow up to five redirects.
 These can be permanent or temporary, and you will be notified of the content at the end of the redirect chain.
 For this reason, we strongly recommend subscribing to the **canonical** URL of each resource.

 ## What API to choose

 Superfeedr offers 2 different API : [XMPP PubSub](/subscribers.html#xmpppubsub) and [HTTP PubSubHubbub](/subscribers.html#webhooks).
 Which API you choose to use will depend on your goal for using Superfeedr.

-The first difference is that XMPP PubSub uses the XMPP protocol.
-This is a powerful protocol, but it is extremely different to HTTP.
-If you’re not familiar with XMPP, **stick with HTTP PubSubHubbub**.
+The main difference is that XMPP PubSub uses the [XMPP protocol](http://xmpp.org/xmpp-protocols/).
+This is a powerful protocol, but it is extremely different from HTTP. **If you’re not familiar with XMPP, stick with HTTP PubSubHubbub**.

-The second difference is that HTTP PubSubHubbub is not accessible from behind the firewall.
-So, if you’re creating an app that doesn’t need to live on the Web, XMPP may be the better choice.

 If you’re not sure about which one is right for you, we’re more than happy to talk you through it.
-Just shoot us an email at [info@superfeedr.com](mailto:info@superfeedr.com)
+Just send us an email at [info@superfeedr.com](mailto:info@superfeedr.com) so we can provide guidance.

 ## Webhooks

-Our API is based on the [PubSubHubbub](https://en.wikipedia.org/wiki/PubSubHubbub) protocol with a couple simplifications
+Our API is based on the [PubSubHubbub protocol](https://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.4.html) with a couple simplifications.
 However, you can use your *subscriber* code with *any other hub*.
 You can also use any other library that supports and implements PubSubHubbub.

-> To get the most out of Superfeedr and the PubSubHubbub protocol, we recommend reading the [PubSubHubbub spec](https://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.4.html).

 Our PubSubHubbub endpoint is at [https://push.superfeedr.com/](https://push.superfeedr.com/).
 The key difference is that our endpoint uses [HTTP Basic Auth](https://httpd.apache.org/docs/1.3/howto/auth.html#basic) to [authenticate](/subscribers.html#addingfeedswithpubsubhubbub) your PubSubHubbub calls, making all the verification steps of each request optional.

-And in case you want to manually specify an HTTP method different to the one used in the request, we also support the use of the `X-HTTP-Method-Override` HTTP header.
+If you want to manually specify an HTTP method different to the one used in the request, we also support the use of the `X-HTTP-Method-Override` HTTP header.

 ### HTTP Authentication

 Authentication using the Webhooks API is performed through [HTTP Basic Autentication](http://tools.ietf.org/html/rfc2617).
 Most HTTP libraries will allow for an easy configuration with this.
 To get started with an authentication, use your Superfeedr login, then pick from one of these options for your password:

 * A password token that [you can generate](https://superfeedr.com/tokens/new).
 * Your main Superfeedr password (though we recommend using a token for security purposes).